antoniobytedev-vitis/vitis-workshop/course/6. High level optimization/6.1 What is dataflow/readme.md

     multiply_array(c, d);
 }
 ```
-In this version, the FPGA waits for the entire add_arrays function to finish before starting multiply_array, even though it could handle processing and multiplication in a streaming manner for each element.
-If each operation takes 3 cycles, the total execution time will be around 1536 cycles for 256 elements.

 Using the DATAFLOW pragma, you can allow add_arrays and multiply_array to execute concurrently, processing and multiplying data in a streaming pipeline: